 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 5.6% of family-friendly neighborhoods in the state of Wisconsin.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+According to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Wisconsin.
+In fact, this neighborhood is more family-friendly than 96.6% of neighborhoods in the entire state of Wisconsin.
+Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
+Many other families also live here, making it easy to socialize and develop a strong sense of community.
+In addition, the high number of college-educated parents influences the academic success of the local schools.
+Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives and urban sophisticates.

 Did you know that the neighborhood has more German and Polish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 47.0% of this neighborhood's residents have German ancestry and 17.6% have Polish ancestry.